precice/precice.github.io/content/docs/running/running-output-files.md

 ## Iterations log

-Information per time window with number of coupling iterations etc. (only for implicit coupling).
-In case you use a quasi-Newton acceleration, this file also contains information on the state of the quasi-Newton system.
+The files `precice-PARTICIPANT-iterations.log` log how many iterations an [implicit coupling scheme](configuration-coupling.html) took per coupling time window, if that coupling time window converged, and more information about the quasi-Newton [acceleration](configuration-acceleration.html) system (if used).

 An example file (example from the 2D [perpendicular-flap tutorial](tutorials-perpendicular-flap.html)):